 Unfortunately, one of the things you lose after the first year is your virtual machine, so if you want a VPS, you may need to upgrade or find an alternative to AWS.

-The free VPS from this hosting company isn’t a plan on its own; it’s a 30-day trial period of their VPS solution.
+The free VPS from this hosting company isn’t a plan; it’s a 30-day trial period of their VPS.
 Still, its features make it worth the trouble.

 AccuWebHosting‘s free VPS is Windows-powered, which is a relative rarity in the Linux-dominated world of VPS hosting.